This AI dreams in tulips

 In 2013, a prominent Dutch banking executive made international news by describing bitcoin as a bubble.
 “This is worse than the tulip mania,” he said at the time.
 “At least then you got a tulip [at the end], now you get nothing.”

 Tulip mania was the 17th-century phenomenon that saw tulip prices skyrocket and collapse, driven in part by demand for tulip bulbs affected by a virus, known as Mosaic, that gave the blooms distinctive stripes.
 Without a clear understanding of how the virus affected tulip bulbs, the virus helped drive speculative buying and selling of the bulbs, which, legend has it, could be sold for the cost of a house.
 Whether or not tulip mania was truly a “mania” is still hotly debated by scholars, but it’s often held up as an example of an early speculative bubble–hence the recent comparisons to the cryptocurrency boom.
-Obviously, there are major differences between these two complex economic systems, both are often depicted by historians and bankers alike as an unstable frenzy, doomed from the beginning.
+Obviously there are major differences between these two complex economic systems, but both are often depicted by historians and bankers alike as an unstable frenzy, doomed from the beginning.

 The virus that stoked that 17th-century mania serves as the eponymous title of an artwork by the artist Anna Ridler.
-The piece, Mosaic Virus, is still a work in progress; a video of the piece shows a rash of pinkish tulip blooms waxing and waning in uncanny striped patterns, which visualize the price of bitcoin between July and December in 2017.
-Ridler calls it a “Dutch still life for the 21st century,” depicting nature through wildly artificial means. days).
+The piece, Mosaic Virus, was commissioned by Impakt Festival and is still a work in progress; a video of it shows a rash of pinkish tulip blooms waxing and waning in uncanny striped patterns.
+Those stripes visualize the price of bitcoin between July and December in 2017, as though the flowers were evolving with stranger and stranger patterns as bitcoin prices fluctuated.
+Ridler calls it a “Dutch still life for the 21st century,” depicting nature through wildly artificial means.

 “By making the price of bitcoin my ‘mosaic virus,’ that which controls the amount of stripe visible in the image of the tulip, I draw together ideas around capitalism, value, and the tangible and intangible nature of speculation and collapse from two very different yet surprisingly similar moments in history,” she explains in a statement.